 The UK government has allocated one-off grants totalling £10,000 for small businesses in receipt of business rate relief.
 “On top of that, we will provide small businesses in the retail, hospitality, and leisure sectors with an additional grant scheme of up to £25,000.
 Any of these businesses with a rateable value of less than £51,000 can now get access to [this] government grant,” according to the Conservatives website.
 Under new plans announced by the Scottish government, small businesses with a rateable value of between £18,000 and £51,000 will be able to apply for a £25,000 grant.

 a-n The Artists Information Company, the largest artists’ membership organisation in the UK, has produced a Covid-19 guidance document for artists and cultural institutions incorporating a list of available funding resources; this includes details of emergency finance packages such as a Covid Impact fund established by Creative Factory in Middlesbrough.
+2 April: For artist members, a-n is bringing forward the application process for the next round of a-n artist bursaries (Time Space Money programme).

 Artists and art organisations in Coventry and Warwickshire are being offered grants between £500 and £1000 by the Coventry 2021 Coronavirus Resilience Fund.
 Applications are available here.